cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Configuration/utilities/suspend.md

    description in snapshot metadata.

-OpenStack plugin does not make any decisions based on `snapshot_type` / `snapshot_rotation` values and is passing this values without any changes.
-Cloudify plugins is not responsible for removing all old backups or snapshots by rotation field.
+OpenStack plugin does not make any decisions based on `snapshot_type` / `snapshot_rotation` values and is passing these values without any changes.
+The plugin is not responsible for removing all old backups or snapshots by rotation field.

 ### Restore